-If the to dealer's right player has bid, the four cards on the floor are turned face up.
+After the player to dealer's right player has bid, the four cards on the floor are turned face up.
 The bidding player must now do one of the following three things (see play and houses below for further explanation).

 - Create a house of the bid value by adding a card from hand to the ones on the floor.

 - Play a card of the bid value, picking up one or more cards or sets of cards of the bid value amount.